claired818/CPSC444Lab4/README.md

 ## Controls

-- Move with `W`, `A`, `S`, and `D`.
+- Move with `A` and `D`.
 - Arrow keys also move the cube.

 ## Gameplay

-- Ten rotating cubes are placed randomly on the plane.
+- Cubes are placed randomly across the top of the screen.
-- Cubes are collected when touched and the score counter is updated.
-- Collecting all the cubes makes a win message display.
-- The 20-second timer appears in the upper-right corner.
+- Avoid the cubes.
-- When time reaches zero, `TIME'S UP!` appears across the screen.
+- When a cube is hit, `GAME OVER` displays on the screen